pitch-io/uix/docs/testing.md

 # Testing

-There multiple stages of testing UIs built for web browsers and React/UIx specifically.
+There are multiple stages of testing UIs built for web browsers and React/UIx specifically.
 Let's take a look at each of them, starting from higher level testing.

 ## End to end testing

 End to end (e2e) tests are not really specific to any UI library and they are rather expensive, but it's a good way to make sure that critical user flows are working as expected.

-In e2e tests, you simulate user interactions with the browser, using one of popular APIs that control browsers, for example [Puppeteer](https://pptr.dev/) or [Seleinum](https://www.selenium.dev/).
+In e2e tests, you simulate user interactions with the browser, using one of popular APIs that control browsers, for example [Puppeteer](https://pptr.dev/) or [Selenium](https://www.selenium.dev/).
 Each test covers a single user flow, for example, "user logs in", "user adds a product to the cart", "user checks out", etc.

 Since Puppeteer is Node.js library and e2e tests do not interact with any of application code, I recommend to write e2e tests in JS as well to avoid additional complexity with tests setup.